UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

      }
 ```

-Sometimes researchers want to affiliate with a sub-part of an instition, such as
+Sometimes researchers want to affiliate with a sub-part of an institution, such as
 institute, faculty department, or research group.

 Here's a (real) example of a researcher who has four institutional affiliations